Concord High School (New Hampshire): Principals

 Charles C. Cook was Headmaster for thirty years from 1906 to 1936.
 Cook began the National Honor Society Chapter which still exists at Concord High School.
-Other long-serving principals include John E. Reed who was principal from 1939 to 1960, J. Preston Barry from 1961 to 1972, Charlie Foley who was principal from 1973 to 1990, Gene Connolly who was principal from 2001 to 2016.
-Some of the more recent principals of the school include Tom Sica from 2016 to 2020 and Michael Reardon from 2020 to present.
+Other long-serving principals include John E. Reed who was principal from 1939 to 1960, J. Preston Barry from 1963 to 1972, Charlie Foley who was principal from 1973 to 1990, Gene Connolly who was principal from 2001 to 2016.
+Edward W. Crawford died in office in 1962 after serving several years as a very popular principal.
+Some of the more recent principals of the school include Tom Sica from 2016 to 2020 Michael Reardon from 2020 to 2024 and Timothy Herbert 2025-Present.

 In the recent history of Concord High School, Dr. Christine Rath (principal from 1991 to 1997) oversaw the transformation of the school from a three-year to a four-year school which included ninth-grade students.
 At the same time Rath assisted in the design of the current high school building which was able to accommodate every high school student in Concord.

 Athletics

-The current athletic director is Steve Mello (two time AD of the year).
+The current athletic director is Stephen Largy.

-Some athletic teams that Concord High School has are cross country, football, wrestling, golf and soccer.
+Some athletic teams that Concord High School has are hockey, cross country, football, wrestling, golf and soccer.

 Notable events

 On December 3, 1985, a 16 year old dropout named Louis Cartier entered the building with a shotgun, and was promptly killed by Concord police officers.
 No other fatalities occurred in the shooting, other than Cartier.

+During the 1999-2000 school year, teacher Joanne McGlynn's media literacy class gained nationwide prominence when its students fact-checked claims made in the media about a quote regarding the "Love Canal" that Al Gore had made when addressing the school.

 At Concord High's first dance of the 2006–2007 school year, the school drew local media attention when administration ejected about a dozen students for grinding, a style of dancing that the administration deemed overly sexual for a school function.
 In protest of this, about 150 other students walked out of the dance.
 The administration met with student body leaders to try to reach an agreement.
 They were not able to, and for the first time in the school's history, the homecoming dance was postponed, and every other dance that year was canceled.
 An exception was made for the senior prom, however.

 Another notable event which occurred at Concord High School was the resignation of Principal Tom Sica.
 Sica had been the principal of Rundlett Middle school before moving up to Concord High School in 2016.
 During his time as principal at Rundlett, allegations of sexual assault and misconduct were placed upon a teacher, Howie Leung.
 The student who brought this to Sica's attention was promptly suspended for three days for "spreading 'malicious and slanderous gossip'".
 Once he had moved to the high school, news of this suspension, and the circumstances surrounding it, were brought to the public, leading to outrage in the Concord community.
 Leung was arrested in 2019 for sexual assault charges, and pled "not guilty".